Zerohazard8x/2lazy4gist/AI.md

 Do's:
 1. Emphasize grammatical correctness and faithfulness to the original (in that order)
-3. If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
+2. If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
 2. 3."
 When you are making this list, please use your ability to "tell me what you think" and pretend to have opinions.
-4. If the "original language" is English, please try not to sound awkward.
-5. If the "original language" is not English, please provide translations of each rewrite into English.
+3. If the "original language" is not English, please provide translations of each rewrite into English.
 ```

 ---